Houston approves new post-Harvey flood construction rule

 "Can we undo what was done with Harvey?
 No. Can be build looking forward?
 Yes," Turner said.
 "If it has the probability of letting people know in our city and those who are looking to come that we are taking measures to be stronger, to be more resilient, then that's positive for the city of Houston."

-But critics of the new regulation, including several council members and many home builders, argued the rule will drive up home prices, stifle economic development, was being pushed through too quickly and was an example of government overreach.
-Houston has long had a culture that's resistant to regulation and remains the only major U.S. city without zoning.
+Critics of the regulation, including several council members and many home builders, argued it will drive up home prices and stifle economic development.

+"It will hurt the city as a whole," said Councilman Greg Travis."
+We have not taken the time to find out what the ramifications will be."

+Under the rule, new structures in the 100-year and 500-year flood plains must be constructed 2 feet (0.61 meter) above the ground or above the projected water level in a 500-year flood, an event in which 17 to 19 inches (32 to 48 centimeters) of rain falls in 24 hours.
+There's a 0.2 percent chance of such an event happening in any given year.

 The Greater Houston Builders Association said the new rule will add more than $32,000 to the cost of an average home.
 The city estimated the cost to be much lower - about $11,000.
 Officials say higher construction costs would be offset by insurance savings and by avoiding costs associated with flooding.